What Happens When You Pay Off Your Mortgage?

 • You should be sent any funds remaining in escrow.

-• You will want to contact your insurance company about this change if your insurance was paid along with your mortgage payment and have the bills switched over to you directly.
+• You will want to contact your insurance company about this change if you paid your lender for your homeowners insurance along with your mortgage payment and have the bills switched over to you directly.

-• If your property taxes were paid as part of your mortgage, you will want to contact your local tax collector about shifting those bills to you as well.
+• If your property taxes were paid as part of your mortgage payment, you will want to contact your local tax authority about shifting those bills to you as well.

 What Documents Do You Get After Paying Off a Mortgage?

-• A canceled promissory note.
-When you closed on your home, one of the documents you signed was called a promissory note.
-Now that the mortgage has been satisfied, you may receive this document back with a “canceled” or “paid in full,” though it’s also possible you may have to call and request the document.
+As further evidence that your mortgage has been satisfied, you may receive your canceled promissory note.
+This is your promise to pay your mortgage, and you signed it when you closed on your home.
+Now that your mortgage has been satisfied, you may receive this document back with a “canceled” or “paid in full” marked on it, though it’s also possible you may have to call and request the document.

 What Should You Do After Paying Off Your Mortgage?

-After you pay off your mortgage, you’ll need to take care of a few housekeeping items (a couple are mentioned above).
+After you pay off your mortgage, you’ll need to take care of a few housekeeping items, as mentioned earlier.

 Is Prepaying a Good Idea?